Currency:USD $

 Exploring Changes in Mythic Plus Rewards

 With the arrival of Midnight, significant updates are on the horizon for Mythic Plus, particularly concerning rewards and how they are earned.
-As players familiarize themselves with season 1 dungeons, several changes to the reward system are becoming evident, especially around crest changes.
-Let's delve into these changes and what they mean for players progressing through Mythic Plus.
+As players familiarize themselves with Season 1 dungeons, several changes to the reward system are becoming evident, especially around crest changes.
+Here is a closer look at what these changes mean for players progressing through Mythic Plus.

 Key Changes to Crests